eoinwhite/ipSpaceCourse/README.md

 I've created an inventory file and used the raw module to run commands on my lab.

 # GIT
 I'm using text editors on my laptop to carry out my work.
-I then us github.com to sync changes to the NMS.
+I then use github.com to sync changes to the NMS.